How to setup dual monitors

 If you’re currently splitting one small screen in four, just so that you can have multiple windows open at once stop right there.
 I’m staging an intervention.
 You need a second monitor and fast.
 Dual monitor setups give you double the desktop space and reduce on-screen clutter.
 And that’s better for your productivity and your sanity.

-I’m telling you now.
-Having two monitors is going to transform your ability to focus.
+Having two monitors can help transform your ability to focus.
 Everything you need is going to be right there in front of you.
 Emails to the left, word doc. to the right.
 You get the general idea.
 You can really focus on the task at hand confident that you won’t miss that email or instant message you’ve been waiting all day for.
-And if you’re an A* multitasker then you’ll be in your own personal paradise.
+And if you’re multitasker then you’ll be in your own personal paradise.

 Think of it as backup

 Aside from the other advantages, your second monitor is essentially a backup display screen.
 If one monitor stops working, you’ll still have the other.
-And during a busy working day that can be a godsend.
+And during a busy working day that can be helpful.
 You’ll still be able to continue working without any significant productivity loss.

 Increase collaboration & communication